lavaJockey/itg3-h4x-edition/README.md

 3. Then change the theme through OpenITG!
 4. Done!
 (NotITG is usable but will affect some animations and ruin some things!!!)

+What is the Nostalgia noteskin:
+The Nostalgia noteskin is the base of the default/note noteskin from SM3.9 But with default ITG note colors and note explosion colors.